CruS-Modding-Infrastructure/cruscc/README.md

 this goes through every `index.php` file in the `src` folder and renders them into html in the `build` folder

+please note that this will overwrite the entire `build` folder (so don't store random stuff in it)

 ## preview site

 ```bash